vaidashi/career-development-curriculum/module_four/guidelines_for_support_groups.md

     * Spend time writing blog posts together
     * Complete peer review
     * Discuss ideas for how you can use a blog post to increase visibility
-* Pooling your resources: what leads or tips can you share with each other?
+* Pooling your resources:
+    * What leads or tips can you share with each other?
+Have you talked with someone who may not have an opening/company that's the right fit for you but could be a great fit for one of your groupmates?

 ## Suggested weekly check-in ideas:
 * Week 1: